kerinb/kerinb.github.io/_posts/2020-01-14-linear-regression-from-scratch.md

 <p>
-	From the above image, we can visually understand what we are trying to achieve with LR: To find the best values for the weights that can be used to estimate the dependent variable y - visually, the learned weights are used to plot the red line and the dependent variable is plotted in blue.
+	From the above image, we can visually understand what we are trying to achieve with LR: To find the best values for the weights that can be used to estimate the dependent variable <i>y</i> - visually, the learned weights are used to plot the red line and the dependent variable is plotted in blue.
 In order to learn these weights, we first need to make a prediction.
 	The equation used to make this was described above and called <i>h_θ (x)</i> - The prediction function.
 </p>